AD FS Requirements

 |More than 30 AD FS Nodes: Not supported using WID - SQL Required||More than 30 AD FS Nodes: Not supported using WID - SQL Required|

 For AD FS in Windows Server 2016, SQL Server 2008 and later versions are supported.

 Both SAML artifact resolution and token replay detection are supported in a SQL Server farm.

 When AD FS authentication is performed via a browser or browser control, your browser must comply with the following requirements:

-For user certificate & device certificate authentication, the browser must support SSL client certificate authentication
+For user certificate & device certificate authentication, the browser must support TLS/SSL client certificate authentication.

-Both the firewall located between the Web Application Proxy and the federation server farm and the firewall between the clients and the Web Application Proxy must have TCP port 443 enabled inbound.
+Both the firewalls located between the Web Application Proxy and the federation server farm and between the clients and the Web Application Proxy must have TCP port 443 enabled inbound.

-In addition, if client user certificate authentication (clientTLS authentication using X509 user certificates) is required and the certauth endpoint on port 443 is not enabled, AD FS 2016 requires that TCP port 49443 be enabled inbound on the firewall between the clients and the Web Application Proxy.
-This is not required on the firewall between the Web Application Proxy and the federation servers.
+Also, if you need client user certificate authentication (clientTLS authentication using X509 user certificates) and you don't have port 443 on the certauth endpoint enabled.
+AD FS 2016 requires that you enable TCP port 49443 inbound on the firewall between the clients and the Web Application Proxy.
+This requirement doesn't apply to the firewall between the Web Application Proxy and the federation servers.

-For additional information on hybrid port requirements, see Hybrid Identity Ports and Protocols.
+For more information on hybrid port requirements, see Hybrid Identity Required Ports and Protocols.

-For additional information, see Best practices for securing Active Directory Federation Services
+For more information, see Best practices for securing Active Directory Federation Services

 For intranet access, all clients accessing AD FS service within the internal corporate network (intranet) must be able to resolve the AD FS service name to the load balancer for the AD FS servers or the AD FS server.